If there is one feature that took the wearables industry by storm this year, it was the addition of Blood Oxygen

-- Which Smartwatch has the best heart rate tracking accuracy?
+Which Smartwatch has the best heart rate tracking accuracy?
 It depends

-Although there are many other smartwatch and fitness band makers that offer fitness and sleep monitoring related information, Whoop stands apart from the pack when it comes to providing you with the best information as it pertains to ‘Recovery’.
+	Although there are many other smartwatch and fitness band makers that offer fitness and sleep

+	monitoring related information, Whoop stands apart from the pack when it comes to providing you with

+	the best information as it pertains to ‘Recovery’.

-Whoop offers personalized recommendations, has a built-in Strain coach, and offers various ways in which you can stay fit, reduce your resting heart rate, increase your HRV, and more importantly, train with fewer injuries.
+	Whoop offers personalized recommendations, has a built-in Strain coach, and offers various ways in

+	which you can stay fit, reduce your resting heart rate, increase your HRV, and more importantly,

+	train with fewer injuries.

-To that end, Whoop is now exploring how they can add in tissue oxygen saturation monitoring as a future offering to their users.
+	To that end, Whoop is now exploring how they can add in tissue oxygen saturation monitoring as a

+	future offering to their users.

-Based on a patent that was approved yesterday, 10799162, the company is pursuing novel approaches to detect oxygenation level and hemoglobin concentrations in muscle and tissues.
+	Based on a patent, 10799162, the company is pursuing novel approaches to detect oxygenation level

+	and hemoglobin concentrations in muscle and tissues.

-The key idea behind this initiative is having the ability to access physical performance and understand how the muscle is utilizing aerobic and anaerobic processes.
+	The key idea behind this initiative is having the ability to access physical performance and

+	understand how the muscle is utilizing aerobic and anaerobic processes.

-Hemoglobin is the protein in red blood cells that binds oxygen molecules for transport from the lungs to all tissues and exists in two states, oxygenated and deoxygenated.
+	Hemoglobin is the protein in red blood cells that binds oxygen molecules for transport from the

+	lungs to all tissues and exists in two states, oxygenated and deoxygenated.

-- Muscle oxygenation (SmO.sub.2) is the term used here to indicate the oxygen saturation in the muscle.
+	- Muscle oxygenation (SmO.sub.2) is the term used here to indicate the oxygen saturation in the

+	muscle.

-Muscles at any time, and especially when exercised, require oxygen for energy production, and therefore SmO.sub.2 is a parameter that encapsulates the metabolic state of the muscle.
+	Muscles at any time, and especially when exercised, require oxygen for energy production, and

+	therefore SmO.sub.2 is a parameter that encapsulates the metabolic state of the muscle.

-Specifically, it describes how much oxygen is present in the muscle and when oxygen consumption exceeds the supply.
+	Specifically, it describes how much oxygen is present in the muscle and when oxygen consumption

+	exceeds the supply.